dgthomson/nodered-shellrecharge/README.md

-# nodered-shellrecharge
+# Node-RED-shellrecharge
-A subflow for Nodered to control Shell Recharge car charing equipment.
+A subflow for Node-RED to control Shell Recharge car charing equipment.